matter-labs/zksync/docs/architecture.md

   - `/tesseracts`: Configuration for `tesseracts` minimalistic blockchain explorer (used for development).
   - `/tokens`: Configuration of supported Ethereum ERC-20 tokens.
 - `/infrastructure`: Application that aren't naturally a part of zkSync core, but are related to it.
+  - `/analytics`: Script that analyzes the costs of zkSync network maintaining.
   - `/explorer`: A blockchain explorer for zkSync network.
+  - `/fee-seller`: Script to sell the collected fees.
   - `/tok_cli`: A command-line utility for adding new supported tokens into zkSync
+  - `/zcli`: A command-line interface and development wallet for zkSync network.
 - `/keys`: Verification keys for `circuit` module.
 - `/sdk`: Implementation of client libraries for zkSync network in different programming languages.
   - `/zksync-crypto`: zkSync network cryptographic primitives, which can be compiled to WASM.
   - `/zksync.js`: A JavaScript / TypeScript client library for zkSync.
+  - `/zksync-rs`: Rust client library for zkSync.